AgustinSRG/PersonalMediaVault/README.md

 ## Project motivation

-This is a personal project developed with the goal of making a media management tool that has a simimilar web interface to Youtube, while keeping the media files encrypted in disk.
+This is a personal project developed with the goal of making a media management tool that has a similar web interface to YouTube, while keeping the media files encrypted in disk.

 **Why encryption?:** When storing your personal pictures, videos or audio recordings, if you store them unencrypted in your computer, any malware that is able to infect your device will be able to easily get them from the file system.
 By encrypting them, it makes harder for those media files to be stolen.
 Also, by being encrypted, you can easily make backups of them in cloud storage services like Google Drive, without giving Google the ability to peek into your personal media files.